-Voimassaolo: 01.08.2015 -Opiskelumuoto: Advanced Studies Laji: Course Arvostelu: 1 - 5, pass, fail Opettajat: Tonja Molin-Juustila Opintokohteen kielet: English
+Voimassaolo: 01.08.2015 -Opiskelumuoto: Advanced Studies Laji: Course Vastuuyksikkö: Information Processing Science DP Arvostelu: 1 - 5, pass, fail Opettajat: Tonja Molin-Juustila Opintokohteen kielet: English

-10 ECTS credits / 260 hours of work.

-2 nd year of Master's studies for two periods: periods 1 & 2.
+The course is held in the autumn semester, during periods 1 and 2.
+It is recommended to complete the course in the 2nd autumn semester.

 After completing the course, the students should demonstrate their abilities to work on a challenging ICT project.
 Students will learn to acquire and apply professional expertise in the topic of the project.
 Students will also demonstrate their skills to conduct an ICT project in a professional way.
 By completing this course, students are able to act as independent professional members of an ICT project and have advanced professionalism in project work and management.
 The topics for the course can be anything from the ICT field.

-As a professional expert conducting a successful project in a managed way, the student is able to

-- Collectively produce, monitor and update the plan of the project (project with fixed time and human resources);

-- Search up to date information on the subject matter of the project in order to build professional expertise on the topic and apply this in the project work;

-- Build professional working knowledge and skills focused in the subject area of the project (e.g. software development, user experience evaluation);

-- Develop analytical and creative skills for successful completion of the project;

-- Monitor and communicate the status (time & human resources used) of the project in real time within the project team (weekly/daily meetings);

-- Use systematic means (e.g. ICT tools) to enable communication and transparency of the project work; - Develop skills to communicate with the customer in a professional context;

-- Manage a successful project review with the steering group/project team organization; report and explain the status (progress, results and future estimations of the project) to the steering group to support the decision making and problem resolution concerning the project's future;

-- Work as responsible project team member; as an expert and/or project manager; - Work as a project team member with people from different technical and/or cultural backgrounds; - Produce a realistic outcome in relation to the project time and human resources (ok, good, excellent); - Reflect the relationship between the process model(s) selected for the project (waterfall, evolutionary, agile - etc.) and the management practices followed in the project.
+As a professional expert conducting a successful project in a managed way, the student is able to: collectively produce, monitor and update the plan of the project (project with fixed time and human resources); search up to date information on the subject matter of the project in order to build professional expertise on the topic and apply this in the project work; build professional working knowledge and skills focused in the subject area of the project (e.g. software development, user experience evaluation); develop analytical and creative skills for successful completion of the project; monitor and communicate the status (time & human resources used) of the project in real time within the project team (weekly/daily meetings); use systematic means (e.g. ICT tools) to enable communication and transparency of the project work; develop skills to communicate with the customer in a professional context; manage a successful project review with the steering group/project team organization; report and explain the status (progress, results and future estimations of the project) to the steering group to support the decision making and problem resolution concerning the project's future; work as responsible project team member; as an expert and/or project manager; work as a project team member with people from different technical and/or cultural backgrounds; produce a realistic outcome in relation to the project time and human resources (ok, good, excellent); reflect the relationship between the process model(s) selected for the project (waterfall, evolutionary, agile etc.) and the management practices followed in the project.